mlfoundations/rtfm/README.md

 # Environment setup

-We recommend use of the `conda` environment.
+We recommend use of the provided `conda` environment.
 You can set it up with:

 ```shell
 conda env create -f environment.yml